eosnetworkfoundation/grant-framework/applications/NFT_Standard_for_Traditional_Painting_Artworks.md

 - https://github.com/IllustrationArtist

 ### Team LinkedIn Profiles (if available)
--

 ## Development Status
 As this is a relatively new field.
 After arduous exploration in the early stage, we released a simple version of the standard, which is called V1.0 by habit.

-- We have released [the first version (V1.0) of the NS-TPA on medium]](https://shufannft.medium.com/nftart-73952f0f856b#4965) on July 14, 2022
+- We have released [the first version (V1.0) of the NS-TPA on medium](https://shufannft.medium.com/nftart-73952f0f856b#4965) on July 14, 2022.
 - Based on this standard V1.0, we released a [Schema on Atomichub](https://eos.atomichub.io/explorer/schema/shufan.free/traditional) to preprare for NFT template.
 - Based on this Schema, 4 paper paintings have been released.
-- And [drop 2 of them to EOS users for free](https://nftdrop.carrd.co) to promote this standard and attract more NFT players on EOS
+- And [drop 2 of them to EOS users for free](https://nftdrop.carrd.co) to promote this standard and attract more NFT players on EOS.

 This v1.0 of the standard is still relatively simple and incomplete.
 But [about 89 contributions have been made on Pomelo](https://pomelo.io/grants/nftart) to our project, representing the enthusiasm and support from the EOS community.
 We believe that if this set of standards can be further optimized and promoted, and gain wider adoption and consensus, it will definitely attract more artists and NFT enthusiasts to EOS.

 ## Development Roadmap
-**Creation and Marketing Roadmap**
-The 2 milestones (2 months duration) are to: 1) release at least 6 new illustrations, 2) add at least 80 twitter followers, 3) NFT sales exceeding 120 EOS.
+Release and promote v2.0 of the standard

 ### Overview
 - **Total Estimated Duration:** 3 months
-- **Full-Time Equivalent (FTE):**  4 FTE
+- **Full-Time Equivalent (FTE):**  4
 - **Total Costs:** 50,000 USD

 ### Milestone 1 — release and promote v2.0 of the standard